scanavan/scanavan.github.io/_biometrics/ContinuousAuthentication.md

 ---
-title: "Biometrics"
+title: "Continuous Authentication"
-excerpt: "Research into subject identification and age-aware continuous user authentication."
+excerpt: "Research into age-aware continuous authentication.
+This work is supported by the NSF."
-collection: research
+collection: biometrics
-permalink: /research/Biometrics
 venue: "University of South Florida"
 location: "Tampa, Florida"
 ---